koushikminfy/cheatbuster_Adv/README.md

-# 🕵️ Medium Cheat Buster App - Complete Setup Guide
+#  Medium Cheat Buster App
 ## Overview
-This enhanced version includes all three requested features:
+  three features:
 1. **Search by Name** - Users can search by first or last name
 2. **Better Loading State** - Buttons show "Searching..." and are disabled during requests
 3. **API Service Refactor** - Clean separation of API calls in a dedicated service